 | Low-noise medical handheld | 3.3V rail, 10,500 rpm target, 0.8G, 35% duty, noise priority | Conditional with actuator-family comparison. | Run ERM vs LRA A/B test and choose based on measured acoustic profile. |

-| US consumer wearable with replaceable coin cell | Coin-cell-powered alert product targeting U.S. consumer channels | Conditional pending compliance and transport evidence. | Run 16 CFR 1263 / UL 4200A check and collect battery shipping documentation before RFQ lock. |
+| US consumer wearable with replaceable coin cell | Coin-cell-powered alert product targeting U.S. consumer channels | Conditional pending compliance and transport evidence. | Run 16 CFR 1263 / UL 4200A check, then perform UN38.3 applicability screening (including installed button-cell exception) before RFQ lock. |

 Questions are grouped by intent, not glossary-only definitions.